g3zil/websdr_jt4/jt4_log_readme.txt

-        c) A virtual cable (e.g. pulseaudio) to connect the browser audio to WSJT-X and pavucontrol to set audio level to WSJT-X. Affects signal level (not SNR) keep to same setting and watch out if keyboard volume control affects the level
+        c) A virtual cable (e.g. pulseaudio) to connect the browser audio to WSJT-X and pavucontrol to set audio level to WSJT-X. Affects signal level (not SNR) keep to same setting and watch out if keyboard volume control affects the level On the WSJT-X Settings->Audio page select pulse as the input source, or to suit if you use another option.
 	d) On the Save pulldown of WSJT-X select Save all for the wav files. jt4_log will keep the number of wav files to the latest 10.
 	e) Here it is assumed you cloned the Github repository and run the setup and python scripts.